 Superintendent, Savanna School District, Anaheim, CA

-“We are really happy with the relationship we have developed with Literacy Project Foundation.
+“We are really happy with the relationship we have developed with The Literacy Project.
 In a short time, we’ve seen great growth with kids in their program.
 This is a tremendous resource that has truly closed the literacy gap for a group of our students.”